stevedonovan/Lake/doc/index.md

     target('sgm.bak','sgm.c',ccmd)
     target('test.bak','test.c',ccmd)

 Here the second argument to target is now a list of files, and the third argument is not given, since this target isn't really a file and merely exists to ensure that the dependencies are checked.
-So `lake` sees that 'all' requires both `sgm.back` and `test.bak `, and then examines their dependencies in turn.
+So `lake` sees that 'all' requires both `sgm.bak` and `test.bak `, and then examines their dependencies in turn.
 This is the central point to understand;  a target depends on other targets, which depend on others, and so on.  `lake` will follow the dependencies until it finds the files, or finds a rule that generates that file.

 Lists of files are common in `lake` and can be space/comma separated strings, or as tables.
-So the 'sgm.bak, test.bak' could also be written as `{'sgm.bak','test.bak'}`.
+So the 'sgm.bak, test.bak' could also be written as 'sgm.bak test.bak' or `{'sgm.bak','test.bak'}`.

 A more `lake`-ish way of writing the same lakefile is: